Boombox-Discord/Boombox/readme.md

 To install run the commands below.

+## Docker

 First, make a copy of config-example.json and call it config.json.
-Enter your own discord token, youtube api token and invite link.
+Enter your own discord token, youtube api token, invite link, and Genius API Client Access token.
 You can also change the prefix here if you wish.

+Now run

+`docker-compose up -d` and a docker two docker containers will start.
+One with the bot in it and one with graphite.
+You can access graphite's web interface at the IP address of it's container.

+## Local install

+First, make a copy of config-example.json and call it config.json.
+Enter your own discord token, youtube api token, invite link, statsD IP address and port, and Genius API Client Access token.
+You can also change the prefix here if you wish.

+If you don't already have graphite installed you can install it into a docker container with ```docker run -d \
+ --name graphite \
+ --restart=always \
+ -p 80:80 \
+ -p 2003-2004:2003-2004 \
+ -p 2023-2024:2023-2024 \
+ -p 8125:8125/udp \
+ -p 8126:8126 \
+ graphiteapp/graphite-statsd```

+ Now run

 `npm install` and `node bot.js`

-Docker support is going to be added at a later date.